Chanchal1603/graphql-engine/README.md

 * Follow product updates: [@HasuraHQ](https://twitter.com/hasurahq)
 * Talk to us on our [website chat](https://hasura.io)

-We are committed to fostering an open and welcoming environment in the community.
+We are committed to fostering an open and welcoming environment for beginners in the community.
 Please see the [Code of Conduct](code-of-conduct.md).

 If you want to report a security issue, please [read this](SECURITY.md).